coemobile/codingexercise/README.md

 # Full Stack Developer Coding Exercise
 A coding exercise to assess the competency of candidates.

+## Requirements

+* Node.js, `npm` and `bower` installed
+* SQLite3 installed

+## Setup

+1. Clone this repository
+2. Install the backend dependencies

+        npm install

+3. Install the frontend dependencies

+        bower install

+## Usage

+Launch the express server:

+    DEBUG=codingexercise:* npm start

+And open your browser at [http://localhost:3000/](http://localhost:3000/)

+## Chosen solution

+I develop a simple and easy to use _todo_ list.
+I made the backend using Node.js, Express and Sequelize (with SQLite3).
+For the frontend, I choose to design a responsible web application using AngularJS and Materialize.

+The required functionalities were implemented as follow: View all todos (list), add a todo (create), check a todo (update) and remove a todo (delete).

+The solution could be improved by adding input validation on both the backend and the frontend, and by improving the error handling on the backend side.

 ## About us
 Enterprise Mobility Centre Of Excellence at CGI Group inc. is a very competent team that develops high quality and performance mobile, backend and responsive web applications for different clients around the globe.